Lucinda Sullivan: Death and legacy

-She remained the lady superintendent of Adelaide Hospital until early 1875, due to her declining health and to focus on the Home for Crippled Children.
+Sullivan remained the lady superintendent of Adelaide Hospital until early 1875, due to her declining health and to focus on the Home for Crippled Children.
 She was diagnosed with cancer in 1880, which led her to establishing an endowment fund with her sister, Louise, named as successor.
 Sullivan died on 23 August 1881 at the Home in Bray.
 She is buried in Mount Jerome Cemetery, Dublin.
 She left £4,000 to the Home, £100 each to the Mildmay and Kaiserwerth institutions, and bequests to the Church of Ireland Representative Body and the Society for the Prevention of Cruelty to Animals, Dublin and the Church Missionary Society.
 The Home for Crippled Children continued to develop after Sullivan's death, becoming a treatment centre for children with rickets, changing its name to Sunbeam House in the 1920s.
 It later became a children's convalescent home, and in 1958 it became a home for people with intellectual disability.
 By 1970, it was known as the Sunbeam House Special National School, and by 1976 it was Ireland's first multi-denominational and co-educational special needs national school recognised by the Department of Education as the New Court School.
 More recently it is known as Sunbeam House Services.